NoInk02/TeamName_Twins_Of_The_Wind/README.md

 ## Getting Started

-To get started with the project, you can clone the repository and open the `New_elnino.ipynb` file in Jupyter Notebook to explore the code and reproduce the results.
+To get started with the project, you can clone the repository and open the `New_elnino (2).ipynb` file in Jupyter Notebook to explore the code and reproduce the results.

 Team Members:-
 - Dev Kaushal